ZyuonRobotics/humanoid-retarget/README.md

 - Based on the already aligned robot and human model, get the offset of tracking points
   - Offset includes relative position and rotation between trackers on the human model and the robot
-  - Offset is entirely determined by the retargeting parameters obtained in the previous stage; accuracy here greatly affects retargeting performance
+  - Offset is entirely determined by the retargeting configs obtained in the previous stage; accuracy here greatly affects retargeting performance
 - For each frame in the motion capture data:
   - Get current tracker positions on the human model
   - Combine static tracker offsets to compute desired robot tracker positions